tonyl15/Word-Imposter/README.md

 # Word Imposter

 A React-based social deduction party game where players try to identify the imposter among them using word clues.
+Features a beautiful gradient interface with over 1,100 words across 47 categories.

-## How to Play
+## 🎮 How to Play

 1. **Setup**: Choose 3-10 players for the game
+2. **Settings** (Optional): Configure game options like category display and imposter hints
-2. **Word Reveal**: Each player privately views their assigned word on the shared device
+3. **Word Reveal**: Each player privately views their assigned word on the shared device
    - **Regular players** see the same secret word
    - **The imposter** gets notified they're the imposter but doesn't see the word
-3. **Discussion**: Players discuss and give clues about their word to identify who doesn't belong
+4. **Discussion**: Players discuss and give clues about their word to identify who doesn't belong
-4. **Deduction**: Through conversation, players try to figure out who the imposter is
+5. **Deduction**: Through conversation, players try to figure out who the imposter is
-5. **New Round**: Start another round with a different word and new imposter
+6. **New Round**: Start another round with a different word and new imposter

-## Game Rules
+## 🎯 Game Rules

 - **Regular Players**: All get the same word and must work together to identify the imposter through discussion
 - **Imposter**: Doesn't know the word but must blend in by listening to clues and trying not to be discovered
 - **Strategy**: Regular players give clues that are specific enough to exclude the imposter but vague enough to not give away the word immediately
-- **No Voting System**: The game focuses on discussion and social deduction rather than formal voting

 ## Installation and Setup